flowsforapex/apex-flowsforapex/docs/StartingAndStoppingFlows.md

 ### Terminate End Event

 A Terminate End Event in the top level of a Flow (i.e., not in a sub process) will terminate all current branches running in the flow, and cause the flow instance to complete.
-Flow variables are maintained when the flow instance terminates.
+Flow process variables are maintained when the flow instance terminates.

+Terminate End Events can be used in a Flow model for two main purposes:

+- to trap process errors, and end model processing once an error is detected
+- to ensure that all elements in a complex model stop when the business process has finished.

+Flows for APEX allows you to specify the status of your Instance after a Terminate End Event.
+If your Terminate End Event is trapping an error, and ending the process in an abnormal state, you might want the instance status to be set as `terminated`;  If the terminate end represents a normal process ending, you would want your instance to have a status of `completed`.
+The Flow Modeler properties panel allows you to specify which status should be used when the Terminate End Event is processed.
+(By default, it will be marked as `completed`).

-A Flow instance can also be terminated from the flows4APEX API using the flow_terminate() call, which has the same effect as processing a Terminate End Event in a flow model.
+A Flow instance can also be terminated from the flows4APEX PL/SQL API using the `flow_terminate()` call, which has the same effect as processing a Terminate End Event in a flow model.
+The Flow Modeler page of the Flows for APEX application allows an administrator to do this from its interface.
+An Instance which hass terminated from the API always has its instance state set as `terminated`.

 ![Terminate End Event](images/terminateEnd.png "Terminate End Event")